 Lawful admission for permanent residence is defined as “the status of having been lawfully accorded the privilege of residing permanently in the United States as an immigrant in accordance with the immigration laws, such status not having changed.”
 A person who immigrates to the United States attains status as a lawful permanent resident, or “LPR.”
 As evidence of his or her status, an LPR is issued a Form I-551, Alien Resident Card (popularly referred to as a “green card”).

-An LPR has the right to live and work in the United States, to travel abroad for any temporary purpose, and to return to the United States following such travel.
-An LPR is additionally entitled to sponsor qualified relatives and apply for naturalization as a United States citizen upon fulfillment of the requirements therefor.
+An LPR has the right to live and work in the United States, to travel abroad for any temporary purpose and to return to the United States following such travel.
+An LPR is additionally entitled to sponsor qualified relatives and apply for naturalization as a United States citizen upon fulfillment of the requirements.

-A person who will be away from the United States for an extended period of time for a temporary purpose is well-advised to apply to USCIS for a Permit to Re-Enter the United States, or reentry permit.
-To obtain a reentry permit, an applicant must explain the purpose and expected duration of his or her planned absence from the U.S. and establish that the absence will be temporary in nature.
-The application must be filed while the LPR is in the United States.
-Securing a reentry permit, which is valid for up to two years, will greatly facilitate an LPR’s entry upon return to the United States.
+A person who will be away from the United States for an extended period of time for a temporary purpose should consult with an immigration attorney and consider applying for a permit to re-enter the United States, or re-entry permit.
+To obtain a re-entry permit, an applicant must explain the purpose and expected duration of his or her planned absence from the U.S. and establish that the absence will be temporary in nature.
+The re-entry permit must be filed while the LPR is in the United States.
+Properly securing a re-entry permit, which is valid for up to two years, will greatly facilitate an LPR’s entry upon return to the United States.